morozpr/testsBack/README.md

 -- Getting Started

 Clone the repository and import it into your IDE.
-Run mvn clean package to build the project.
-Run java -jar target/tests-back-java-spring.jar to start the server.
 Use your preferred testing framework to send requests to the server and verify responses.
 Customize the configuration by modifying the application.properties file.
 Enjoy!